Shane Salerno: TV and film

-Salerno was then hired to do a production rewrite of the Kurt Russell film Breakdown, directed by Jonathan Mostow.
-Breakdown debuted #1 at the box office with $12.3 million.
-The film grossed a total of $50,159,144 in the United States and Canada.
-Rotten Tomatoes reported that 73% of critics gave the film positive reviews.
-Peter Stack of the San Francisco Chronicle praised the film, saying, "Breakdown use[s] old-fashioned ingenuity – plus a compelling star, a fast-paced mystery and a deadpan villain – to come up with a sizzler."
-Roger Ebert gave the film a positive review, calling it "taut, skillful and surgically effective".

-In 1997, director Michael Bay asked him to rewrite the screenplay for Armageddon.
-The film was released on July 1, 1998, in 3,127 theaters in the United States and Canada.
-It ranked first at the box office with an opening weekend gross of $36 million.
-It grossed $201.6 million in the United States and Canada and $352.1 million in other territories for a worldwide total of $553.7 million.
-It was the highest-grossing film of 1998, both worldwide and in the United States.
-The film received four Academy Award nominations at the 71st Academy Awards and also received the Saturn Award for Best Direction and Best Science Fiction Film (where it tied with Dark City).
-In the book Visions of Armageddon, Bay called Salerno's work "brilliant."
-Following the film, Salerno was named by Variety as one of the "hottest new creatives on the film scene."
+In 1997, director Michael Bay asked him to rewrite the screenplay for Armageddon, which would become Salerno's first screen credit.
+The film opened at #1 and became the highest grossing film of the year.
+In the book Visions of Armageddon, Bay called Salerno's work "brilliant".
+Following Armageddon, Salerno re-teamed with Michael Bay on other projects.

-In 1998, working with director John Singleton and writer Richard Price, Salerno wrote the screenplay for the 2000 movie Shaft.
+In 1998, working with director John Singleton and writer Richard Price, Salerno wrote the story and screenplay for the 2000 movie Shaft.
+The film opened at #1 at the box office.
 It began Salerno's lifelong friendship with the director and when Singleton passed in 2019, Salerno wrote a tribute to Singleton in Deadline Hollywood.
-The film opened at #1 with $21.7 million; by the end of its run, Shaft had grossed $70.3 million in the domestic box office and $107.2 million worldwide, against a $46 million budget.

-In 1999, Salerno sold the rights to the bestseller Zodiac to Disney's Touchstone Pictures in a seven-figure deal.
+In 1997, Salerno sold the rights to the bestseller Zodiac to Disney's Touchstone Pictures in a seven-figure deal.
 Despite Salerno delivering a well-regarded screenplay, Disney was unwilling to greenlight a violent film about a serial killer.
 When Disney let the rights lapse, David Fincher directed Zodiac based on the same book for another studio.
 In February 2000, acclaimed filmmaker Michael Mann announced his next project after Ali would likely be a "fact-based film about the drug trade in the U.S. and Mexico," written by Salerno.